/* Rambling Owl addition to remove page titles from blogs */

 On top of the Burton Dasset Hills

-It would be a couple of weeks before I could continue with the walk, time enough for seasons to change, and for summer clothing to give way to thermals and gloves.
-If I was unlucky I might end up cold and wet again, just like on the very first day way back in August.
+It would be a couple of weeks before I could continue.
+Time enough for the seasons to finish their business, and for summer clothes to give way to thermals and the serious gloves.
+If the weather had anything to say about it, I might end up cold and wet again, exactly as I had on Day One back in August.

 See Route on ......